maresverbrugge/BORN2BEROOT/README.md

 * Protocol       Host IP       Host Port       Guest IP       Guest Port *
 * TCP            127.0.0.1     4242            10.0.2.15      4242       *
 **************************************************************************

 5. In your host (physical) machine open Terminal and run `ssh -p <port> <user>@<hostname>` to login to your server.

 Now you can control your virtual machine from the host terminal!

+## Shout out
+To copain Arrtthhuur for making life just a bit easier < 3